whitequark/git-pages/README.md

 * In response to a `GET` or `HEAD` request, the server selects an appropriate site and responds with files from it.
 A site is a combination of the hostname and (optionally) the project name.
 The site is selected as follows:
     - If the URL matches `https://<hostname>/<project-name>/...` and a site was published at `<project-name>`, this project-specific site is selected.
     - If the URL matches `https://<hostname>/...` and the previous rule did not apply, the index site is selected.
+    - Site paths starting with `.git-pages/...` are reserved.
+        - The `.git-pages/manifest.json` path returns a [ProtoJSON](https://protobuf.dev/programming-guides/json/) representation of the deployed site manifest.
 * In response to a `PUT` or `POST` request, the server performs a shallow clone of the indicated git repository into a temporary location, checks out the relevant branch, and atomically updates a site.
 The URL of the request must be the root URL of the site that is being published.
     - The `PUT` method requires an `application/x-www-form-urlencoded` body.
 The body contains the repository URL to be cloned.
 The `X-Pages-Branch` header contains the branch to be checked out; the `pages` branch is used if the header is absent.s
     - The `POST` method requires an `application/json` body containing a Forgejo/Gitea/Gogs/GitHub webhook event payload.
 Requests where the `ref` key contains anything other than `refs/heads/pages` are ignored, and only the `pages` branch is used.
 The `repository.clone_url` key contains the repository URL to be cloned.